 The value of healthy relationships

-The difficulties in communicating these simple things, often stem from our fears of being rejected or dismissed as insignificant.
-When speaking up for ourselves, for what we truly want and for how we’d like to be treated, is the greatest risk we can take in a relationship, as we’ll always stand to be refused or unaccepted – and which is can often be painful!
+The difficulties in communicating these simple things often stem from our fears of being rejected or dismissed as insignificant.
+Speaking up for ourselves about what we truly want and for how we’d like to be treated is the greatest risk we can take in a relationship - as we’ll always stand to be refused or unaccepted, which can often be painful.

-We may not give it much thought, but all of us experience many different kinds of relationships that add valuable support to our lives every day.
+And, although we may not give it much thought, all of us experience many different kinds of relationships that add valuable support to our lives every day.

-Let’s consider the importance of relationships in our lives.
+Let’s consider the importance of the various relationships in our lives.

-We may have a special someone, a spouse, husband or wife; the person who knows us best of all or someone with whom we share our daily strife’s, successes and stuff.
-We will regard that person as our ally, our soul mate or even life companion.
+We may have a special someone, a spouse, husband or wife; the person who knows us best of all or someone with whom we share our daily strifes and successes.
+We may regard that person as our ally, our soulmate or even life companion.

 We may have friends with whom we share coffee, a few drinks, the weekly game or who we can complain to about our most intimate problems to get advice or feedback.